-All staff understand that children who are in the care of the local authority have usually experienced abuse and/ or neglect.
+All staff understand that children who are in the care of the local authority have usually experienced abuse and/ or neglect and trauma.

-The Governing Body will ensure that the named teacher understands and has knowledge of the child's legal status (whether they are looked after with the consent of the parent, under and interim care order or full care order) and the contact arrangements with the parents or people with parental responsibility.
+The Governing Body will ensure that the named teacher understands and has knowledge of the child's legal status (whether they are looked after with the consent of the parent, under an interim care order or full care order) and the contact arrangements with the parents or people with parental responsibility.

-The named teacher will have details of the child's care arrangements and the level of authority given to the carer by the local authority that looks after the child.
+Lorraine Connolly, Jenia Crabbe and Louisa Jones will have details of the child's care arrangements and the level of authority given to the carer by the local authority that looks after the child.